 - Start Android Studio.

 - In the Welcome to Android Studio window, click Open an existing Android Studio project.

 Note: If Android Studio is already open, instead, select the File > New > Import Project menu option.

 - In the Import Project dialog, navigate to where the unzipped project folder is located (likely in your Downloads folder).

 - Double-click on that project folder.

 - Wait for Android Studio to open the project.

 - Click the Run button to build and run the app.
-Make sure it works as expected.
+Make sure it builds as expected.

 - The Layout Editor helps you create the UI for your Android app.